memgraph/docs/cypher-manual/clauses/union.md

 ## 2. Combine queries and remove duplicates

-To combine two or more queries and return their results without removing duplicates, use the `UNION` clause without `ALL`.
+To combine two or more queries and return their results while removing duplicates, use the `UNION` clause without `ALL`.

 ```cypher
 MATCH (c:Country)